Students won't be marked down in exam for not knowing what trivial means

-Students who don't know what the word trivial means won't be marked down for concocting their own interpretation in an NCEA exam.
+Students who don't know what the word "trivial" means won't be marked down for concocting their own interpretation in an NCEA exam.

 NCEA Level 3 History students were asked to write an essay on the Julius Caesar quote: "In war, events of importance are the result of trivial causes."